surajadhikari3/Self-notes/Spring/Spring cloud.md

 3. Gateway routes it to the target service (resolved via Eureka).

-4. Internal service-to-service calls use Feign with load balancing.
+4. Internal service-to-service calls use (Rest template, Webclient) Feign with load balancing.

-5. Calls are traced via Sleuth, monitored in Zipkin.
+5. Calls are traced via Sleuth(generates the traceID), monitored in Zipkin.

-6. Any config changes are pushed by Spring Cloud Bus.
+6. Any config changes are pushed by Spring Cloud Bus. (/actuatror/SpringBus)